 In order to conduct a meaningful estimation of resources spent on drug control measures and measuring the impact of drug control policies, it would be useful to develop datasets and promote the creation of guidelines for improved data collection in the field and economic modelling of evaluations.

 It is essential to classify public expenditure based upon the purpose which the expenditure is intended for.
-It therefore useful to use a consistent categorisation system, as the international Classification of the Functions of Government (COFOG).
+It’s therefore useful to use a consistent categorisation system, such as the international Classification of the Functions of Government (COFOG).

 In order to estimate unlabelled drug-related expenditures a methodology of using a set of repartition keys according to COFOG categories can be used as a starting point.
 A wide agreement on definitions and methods used will contribute to getting more comparable results among countries.